Da-Rupal/Financial-Analysis/README.md

 7. There exists a general positive correlation between market capital and quarterly sales.
 Companies with higher market capital tend to have higher quarterly sales.
 8. The regression analysis indicates a positive but not strictly linear relationship between market capital and quarterly sales.

-#
+## Contributing
+I welcome contributions to improve this dashboard.
+If you have suggestions or improvements, please create an issue or submit a pull request.

+## Contact
- Thanks for using "Financial Analytics".
-If you have any questions or feedback, please feel free to contact me.
+For any questions or support, please contact me at [rupal95@outlook.com].